ruslandoga/pitch2/pitch.md

 # Innovation: Real-Time Data

+Our approach collects real-time data from buses and trains and provides it as GTFS-RT.

-Currently, Google Maps (and other popular map apps) does not display real-time train locations, nor does it provide updates on delays or schedule accuracy.
-Our approach integrates real-time data for buses and trains, filling this gap with accurate, live information.
-This ensures users have up-to-date details on vehicle locations and any schedule changes.
+Currently, Google Maps does not display real-time BTS train locations or provide updates on delays and schedule accuracy.
+This indicates a lack of GTFS-RT data in Thailand.

+By implementing GTFS-RT, we aim to fill this gap, providing accurate, live information that enhances the user experience with up-to-date vehicle locations and schedule changes.

 ---